 Next meeting: We are currently taking a summer holiday, and expect to start again in October.

 We normally have a round-up of stories like these at our meetings.
-Click on the link numbers to see each story.
+Click on the link numbers (right column) to see each story.

 |The black hole at the centre of our Milky Way galaxy has been flaring erratically.
 Astronomers are trying to find out what is going on.||Link 1|

 |A second planet may have been found orbiting our nearest star, Proxima Centauri.||Link 2|